mickem/nscp/docs/docs/api/rest/queries.md

 ## Command: execute

-Executes a query and restuns the result.
+Executes a query and returns the result.

 Key       | Value
 ----------|-----------------------------------------------